An alarm dialer (or alarm dialler) is an electronic device that automatically triggers an alarm when a predefined condition is met.

-Homeowners sometimes opt for an all-inclusive board where they can monitor alarms, the temperature of their home, plumbing, security cameras, and whatever other data they collect – all in one centralized place.
+Homeowners sometimes opt for an all-inclusive board where they can monitor alarms, the temperature of their home, plumbing, their security camera system, and whatever other data they collect – all in one centralized place.

 It is possible to include all of these monitoring capabilities in one unit – which would include an alarm dialer as part of the package.

 There are a huge number of issues that can arise within a manufacturing or industrial plant.